-To join the announcement list, send a request to: firstname.lastname@example.org with the word subscribe in the subject line and in the body of the message.
+To join the announcement list, send a request to: firstname.lastname@example.org with the word subscribe in the subject line.

 The IETF discussion list is open, and therefore has a wide range of topics.
-To join the IETF general discussion list, send a request to: email@example.com with the word subscribe in the subject line and in the body of the message.
+To join the IETF general discussion list, send a request to: email@example.com with the word subscribe in the subject line.

 To join most other Internet mailing lists, send a request to the associated "-request" address (e.g., to join the list@listhost list, send a message to list-request@listhost).
 Never send a subscription message to the list itself.

 General inquiries about the IETF should be sent to firstname.lastname@example.org